vircadia/screenshare-prototype/README.md

 You will need:

 * Windows/Linux server with NodeJS on it.
+(Ensure the appropriate ports are open!
+By default, those are 8020, 8021, and 8022)
 * OBS or ffmpeg (I've only tested with OBS so far.)

+Begin by cloning this repository to the location that you would like to run the server from.

 ### Start the Server